App Submission FAQ

 - Q: How does international pricing work?

-- Amazon uses the base list price that you set for your app in the developer portal to calculate a list price in the currency of each marketplace.
+- Amazon uses the base list price that you set for your app in the Developer Console to calculate a list price in the currency of each marketplace.

 - Q: How do I change the list price of my app in an international marketplace?

-- Sign in to the developer portal and select the My Apps tab.
-Once there, select the app and then click the Availability and Pricing tab.
-Edit list prices for each marketplace by selecting the radio button for I’ll set my own list prices.
+- Sign in to the Developer Console and select Apps & Services on the top navigation bar.
+Once there, select the app and then go to the Appstore Details screen.
+Edit list prices for each marketplace by selecting the radio button for I will set my own list prices.
 Selecting the button exposes the option to change the list price for each marketplace.

 - Q: How does Amazon split the revenue from international sales?